SiliconLabs/wfx-linux-driver/README.md

 ### Common properties

-Some properties are recognized either by SPI and SDIO versions:
+Some properties are recognized either by SPI or SDIO versions:
 - `wakeup-gpios`: phandle of gpio that will be used to wake-up chip.
 Without this property, driver will disable most of power saving features
 - `config-file`: Use an alternative file as PDS.
 Default is `wf200.pds`.
 Only